mycordaapp/registry/README.md

 It is an implementation decision whether to include a regular constructor as well.

-There are two basic rules to remember:
+There are three simple rules to remember:

 * The `Registry` mutates.
 If you want to keep a "safe" copy long term, it is best to call `clone()`.
 Of course if the dependencies are extracted immediately in the constructor this is never a problem.
 * The lookup is either by interface or class, but in both cases there must only be a single instance that matches.
 This obviously makes use of generic interfaces and classes problematic.
 In some cases it might be necessary to construct a simple wrapper to avoid ambiguity.
+* The `Registry` is not thread safe.
+Application initialisation code that stores in the `Registry` should be single threaded.

 As an example, we now include shape interfaces, and store some implementing classes in the `Registry`.
-_TODO, some of the examples below are wrong_

 ```kotlin
 interface Square
 interface Circle